 How exactly does music affect our consciousness to evoke emotions and memories?
 It’s not as powerful as a drug and we can ignore music we don’t like.
 Although the music that appeals to us can effortlessly induce a more immediate effect on our mental awareness than ordinary forms of communication like reading.
 Music appreciation can increase with age whereas drugs like alcohol are most potent during the first session.
 It’s as if we can recognise the music as a deliberate pattern and not just random noise in that it shows work and intentionality in its creation.
 This arouses our curiosity.
 It’s both conscious and mysterious.
 The trouble is it’s open-ended and ambiguous where we can’t fully understand what it means.
 The vocal lyrics can help us to narrow down the possibilities of what the musical instruments are trying to convey to us.
 The singer is like a person speaking with a really strange or foreign accent and we’re trying to suss out what their emotional tone is and what their background might be.
 With some pop music I might actively dislike the meaning of the lyrics despite really enjoying the overall beat.
 Other times the music creates vague sensations in me that are very different from the intended meaning.

-The daring and mischievous beat almost made me think of a nihilistic or amoral aristocratic society in a surreal landscape despite it having nothing at all to do with the literal meaning of the hedonistic or promiscuous lyrics that it’s based on.
+The daring and mischievous beat almost made me think of a nihilistic or amoral aristocratic society in a surreal landscape or metropolis despite it having nothing at all to do with the literal meaning of the hedonistic or promiscuous lyrics that it’s based on.
 I’d never openly admit to liking Nicki Minaj songs but suffice it to say a few of the sounds can have a trance-like effect.
 The question is how artificial sound can have an emotional effect rather than another sense like patterns of touch.
 Perhaps it’s because our own voice in our head is a type of sound.
 I remember going for a walk with the lads and they were asking me what I was listening to on the headphones.
 I told them Rihanna to much bemusement.
 That’s the last time I’ll be saying that!

 212 (Studio Instrumental)